declantheedev/wireframing/README.md

   * **Example:** A sign-up page wireframe would feature rectangular boxes with lines inside to represent input fields for "Name," "Email," and "Password," and a large, colored box at the bottom for the "Submit" button.

+### Types of Wireframes

+Wireframes are categorized by their level of detail, known as their **fidelity**.
+There are two primary types: low-fidelity and high-fidelity.

+* **Low-Fidelity (Lo-Fi) Wireframes:**
+    These are the most basic and abstract type of wireframe.
+They are typically created with pen and paper or simple digital tools.
+They focus on the fundamental layout and content hierarchy, using simple shapes and placeholder text.

+    * **When to use:** Early in the design process during brainstorming and initial concept development.
+They're perfect for quickly exploring multiple ideas and getting early feedback without getting bogged down in details.

+* **High-Fidelity (Hi-Fi) Wireframes:**
+    These are much more detailed and refined.
+They often look very similar to a final design, including more specific content, typography, and even interactive elements that mimic the user experience.
+They are typically created using dedicated design software.

+    * **When to use:** Later in the design process, after the basic structure has been established and approved.
+They're used to provide a detailed blueprint for the development team and to conduct more formal user testing.

+### Which Type of Wireframe is This Document?

+The examples provided in this document are descriptions of a **high fidelity wireframe**